tad34s/tdm/README.md

 Fork creates a new file inside `forks/PROFILE/relative_path` and the target of the symlink will instead to files point here.

 The last command I will introduce you it is `tdm git`.
 This command I will run the git commands and options specified but inside the currently used repository.
-So to quickly commit the changes to your dotfiles you can run: `tdm git add ./`, `tdm git commit -m "Tweaking my dotfiles.` and lastly `tdm git push`.
+So, to quickly commit the changes to your dotfiles you can run: `tdm git add ./`, `tdm git commit -m "Tweaking my dotfiles."` and lastly `tdm git push`.